maxon8bit/Watch-Football-Free/README.md

 # Watch-Football-Free
 free Football live Stream

-download the html files
-save them in one folder on for example your desktop open index.html now all will explain itself
+First download all 3 html files from Github.
+Save them in one Folder on for example your desktop.
+Open the index.html file, to access the service.
+Your Browser will open and show you a website.
+From this point all explain its self.

+I konw it looks like trash, but it works!